-Sapphire makes US$36,000 per carat in exceptional day of jewelry sales in Hong Kong
+Sapphire makes US$36,000 per carat in exceptional day of jewellery sales in Hong Kong

 An exquisite sapphire and diamond ring by Van Cleef & Arpels featuring a rectangular-cut sapphire weighing 43.16 carats set a new world record, selling for US$1,560,000 (HK$12,084,000; £979,000) on 23rd November at the sale of 'Eight Exceptional Jewels from a Private Collection' at Bonhams in Hong Kong.

-In 1969, Jacques Arpels traveled to Ceylon (Sri Lanka) in person to acquire the exceptional 43.16 carat sapphire.
+In 1969, Jacques Arpels travelled to Ceylon (Sri Lanka) in person to acquire the exceptional 43.16 carat sapphire.
 The perfectly crystalline, flawless stone was subsequently mounted in a ring and flanked by two pear-shaped diamonds.
-This ring demonstrates the jeweler's expertise in sourcing stones of extraordinary depth and quality.
+This ring demonstrates the jeweller's expertise in sourcing stones of extraordinary depth and quality.

 Another of the key highlights in the 'Eight Exceptional Jewels' sale included an important diamond necklace/choker/ bracelet with22 precisely matched emeralds weighing 47 carats and 412 diamonds with a total weight of more than 70 carats.
 Between 1959 and 1961 Van-Cleef and Arpels went in search of the superlative gems to make this sumptuous collar necklace, which sold for US$1,241,000 (HK$9,620,000; £780,000).